ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 prep
 ====

-merge prep (when it's not prep_x)

-Level up prep_x in order not to have a -prep-> b -prep-> c
-  - Who was President of Afghanistan in 1994? (juste pour of -> in)
-  - Who won two gold medals in skiing in the Olympic Games in Calgary? or not :
-  - Who followed Willy Brandt as chancellor of the Federal Republic of Germany?

 ##### ---

+* Who was President of Afghanistan in 1994? ( of -> in)
+* Who won two gold medals in skiing in the Olympic Games in Calgary?
+* Who followed Willy Brandt as chancellor of the Federal Republic of Germany?
 * Where does most of the marijuana entering the United States come from?

 dobj